jshea1820/data_request_bot/README.md

 # Data Request Bot
 Chatbot for answering data requests.
-Upload your database and documentation, and ask it questions about your dataset
+Upload your database and documentation, and ask it questions about your dataset.
+Check out the app! http://data-request-bot-lb-179747031.us-east-1.elb.amazonaws.com/
+(username and password required, email jshea1820@gmail.com for the credentials)

 ## Running locally
 Start by cloning the repository.